joshgerdes/jekyll-uno/_drafts/azure-deployment-cleanup-with-azure-devops.md

 If you have CI/CD _(Continuous Integration and Continuous Deployment)_ set up to deploy or change your infrastructure or services with code, it can be easy to reach this limit.
 [Azure will attempt to do this automatically](https://learn.microsoft.com/azure/azure-resource-manager/troubleshooting/deployment-quota-exceeded?tabs=azure-cli&WT.mc_id=AZ-MVP-5004796 "Resolve error when deployment count exceeds 800") when reaching your limit, but you may want to pre-empt any problems if you make a lot of deployments and the system hasn't had time to prune automatically.

+This came up in conversations on Microsoft Q&A, so I thought I would dig into it and a possible option.

 To avoid exceeding the deployment limit, it may be necessary to clean up old deployments.

 This can be done by using a script to remove deployments that are no longer needed.